 Integrity is having the courage to act with sound moral principle.
 A man or woman of integrity is honest, virtuous, upright, just and trustworthy.

 “Integrity is the glue that holds our way of life together.
 We must constantly strive to keep our integrity intact.
-When wealth is lost, nothing is lost; when health is lost, something is lost; when character is lost, all is lost.”
+When wealth is lost, nothing is lost; when health is lost, something is lost; when character is lost, all is lost.” — Billy Graham

 We see courage and integrity in Jesus when Satan tempted Him after His 40 days fasting and praying in the wilderness.
 Despite Satan’s hollow promises to reward Christ if He’d compromise His Father’s standards, Jesus remained firm to what He knew to be right.
-He was unwilling to give into the temptation to obey the devil rather than God.
+He was unwilling to give in to the temptation to obey the devil rather than God.

-I’m sure you’re wondering what happened when my commander directed me to break the rules.
+I’m sure you’re wondering what happened when my boss directed me to break the rules.
 Fortunately, I managed to convince him that we could use funds from another budget line to pay for his special event.
 Having gone through this experience, my advice for you is to decide how you’d handle a similar challenge well before you’re confronted with instruction to do something you know is unethical.

 Comment below: What is the value of integrity in the workplace?